-If you need any other support such as other agencies you can contact for support, please contact Mrs Atkinson (Associate SENco) – email@example.com
+If you need support for your child, please contact our Associate SENDco, Mrs Atkinson – email@example.com

 Auditory Sensory Activities